PereiraHugo/Snakemake/README.md

 ### Prerequisites

-Snakemake is a workfow engine base on python.
+Snakemake is a workfow engine based on python.

-The last version of Snakemake use python 3.
+The last version of Snakemake uses python 3.

-## Exercice
+## Exercise

 ## Running the program